First Contact Resolution - is it the right metric?

 Is First Contact Resolution the best way to judge AI in customer service?

 When ranking the metrics of success in customer service, first contact resolution (FCR) rate comes near the top of most lists.
-Getting a high FCR score means that you are preventing one of the most frustrating events for both customer and agent: repeat tickets.
+Getting a high FCR score in a call center means that you are preventing one of the most frustrating events for both customer and agent: repeat tickets.

 Repeat tickets can effectively kill good customer service.
 Having customers come back time and again means that the number of tickets goes up, meaning more work for your customer service team.
 Customers who contact you again are rarely more happy than the last time they spoke to you, so you can start to erode a good reputation.